cosmos/gaia/.github/PULL_REQUEST_TEMPLATE/others.md

 I have...

-- [ ] included the correct [type prefix](https://github.com/commitizen/conventional-commit-types/blob/v3.0.0/index.json) in the PR title
+- [ ] Included the correct [type prefix](https://github.com/commitizen/conventional-commit-types/blob/v3.0.0/index.json) in the PR title
-- [ ] targeted the correct branch (see [PR Targeting](https://github.com/cosmos/gaia/blob/main/CONTRIBUTING.md#pr-targeting))
+- [ ] Targeted the correct branch (see [PR Targeting](https://github.com/cosmos/gaia/blob/main/CONTRIBUTING.md#pr-targeting))
-- [ ] provided a link to the relevant issue or specification
+- [ ] Provided a link to the relevant issue or specification
-- [ ] reviewed "Files changed" and left comments if necessary
+- [ ] Reviewed "Files changed" and left comments if necessary
-- [ ] confirmed all CI checks have passed
+- [ ] Confirmed all CI checks have passed

 ### Reviewers Checklist